 - hematocrit (Hct) (For men, 38.8 to 50 percent.
 For women, 34.9 to 44.5 percent)

 - hemoglobin (Hgb) (For men, 13.5 to 17.5 grams per deciliter.
 For women, 12.0 to 15.5 grams per deciliter).

 Monitor for Signs of Bleeding

 - Check stool (guaiac) and urine (Hemastix) for occult blood.

-- Assess skin and mucous membranes for signs of petechiae, bruising, hematoma formation, or oozing of blood.
+- Assess skin and mucous membranes for signs of excessive bleeding:

-Use with caution in clients with GI, renal and/or liver disease, alcoholism, diabetes, hypertension, hyperlipidemia, and in the elderly and premenopausal women.
-(Clients with CAD, diabetes, hypertension, and hyperlipidemia are at increased risk for developing cholesterol microemboli.)
+Anticoagulants must be used with caution in patients with GI, renal and/or liver disease, alcoholism, diabetes, hypertension, hyperlipidemia, and in the elderly and premenopausal women as they are at increased risk for developing cholesterol microemboli.